Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Generative Adversarial Networks

-This entails the fundamental difference and possible advantage of this method compared to traditional Monte Carlo sampling: since $P(z)$ is commonly chosen to be a simple multi-variate uniform or Gaussian distribution, candidate configurations $\hat{\phi}$ can be generated directly by drawing random numbers from the prior distribution.
-In the ideal case where the GAN equilibrates non-trivially and generalizes properly, successively drawn samples are by construction statistically independent, as opposed to consecutive elements of a Markov chain.
-In practice, however, one always encounters deviations of varying severity from the true target distribution.
-This calls into question the ability of GANs to serve as a suitable replacement of traditional sampling techniques.
-Additionally, they may not be sufficiently ergodic in order to perform rigorous calculations.
+In practice however, one encounters deviations of varying severity from the true target distribution.
+Also, GANs may not be sufficiently ergodic in order to perform reliable calculations.
 This becomes apparent when one considers the extreme case of so-called mode collapse, where the generator learns to produce only one or a very small number of samples largely independent of its prior distribution.
-Insufficient variation among the GAN's output is not punished by the discriminator and can only be checked a posteriori.
-Possible solutions to convergence issues are discussed in section \ref{sec:concl}.
+Insufficient variation among the GAN output is not punished by the discriminator and can only be checked a posteriori.
+A number of improved approaches to deal with such issues have since been proposed in the literature \cite{gui2020review}.
+Still, one may question whether GANs can be sufficiently random for the level of rigor required in certain statistical sampling problems.
+Interestingly, it was shown that they can act as reliable pseudo-random number generators, outperforming several standard, non-cryptographic algorithms \cite{bernardi2018pseudorandom}.